-European Union’s new GDPR law requires explicit user consent to store personal information, so users can have more personal control on their data stored on websites.
+European Union’s new GDPR law requires explicit user consent to store personal information so that users can have more personal control over their data stored on websites.

 What is GDPR?

-For more details, see our ultimate guide to WordPress and GDPR compliance which will answer all your GDPR related questions in plain English.
+For more details, see our ultimate guide to WordPress and GDPR compliance which will answer all your GDPR-related questions in plain English.

 What is Required to Make a Form GDPR Compliant